vasilakisfil/Introspected-REST/README.md

 }
 ```

++ introspect how you can open a door

 In Introspected REST we embrace semantic web by employing the necessary MicroTypes
 and **we don't really feel that this work is related to Introspected REST in a competing sence
 but instead, both concepts could complement each other**.